Writing a Healing Narrative

 We are terrified by the emptiness.
 Earlier societies leaned on churches to write the story.
 Individuals courageous enough to question the prescribed meaning of life were considered treasonous and punished.
 People blindly accepted and then played nicely within their ordained social roles.
 While human thought has been emancipated, there remains an existential hole, leaving us gravelling to fill the emptiness.

 We errantly attempt to fill the void with titles, possessions, and relationships.
-Only to emerge from the chaos, driving a new Mercedes; but just as confused and lost as when we were driving the beat up Volkswagen.
+Only to emerge from the chaos, driving a new Mercedes; but find ourselves just as confused as when we were driving a beat up Volkswagen.

 There’s no perfect understanding that will completely answer the nagging questions.